00Leiner/Microservice-Application/README.md

    The frontend application should now be running on `http://localhost:3000`.
 You can verify this by opening the URL in your web browser.

-## Project Structure

-- `src/index.tsx`: The entry point of the application
-- `src/App.tsx`: The main component that sets up routing
-- `src/components/`: Contains React components (AuthPage, Dashboard)
-- `src/context/`: Contains the AuthContext for state management
-- `src/index.css`: Global styles for the application

 ## Available Scripts

 In the project directory, you can run: